University of Karachi: Library system

 Previously called the Karachi University Library, it was renamed the Dr. Mahmud Hussain Library by unanimous resolution of the Karachi University Syndicate on 12 April 1976— the first death anniversary of Prof. Dr. Mahmud Hussain Khan.
-Mahmud Hussain served the university's Vice-Chancellor from 1971 to 1975 and the library was named in recognition of his contribution to the teaching of social sciences in Pakistan.
+Mahmud Hussain served as the university's Vice-Chancellor from 1971 to 1975 and the library was named in recognition of his contribution to the teaching of social sciences in Pakistan.
 Dr. Hussain was the first professor the university appointed to its faculty of International Relations and History.
 He introduced library science to Pakistan by instituting the Faculty of Journalism and Library Science at the university.
 He also actively worked to improve the status and pay scales of the library staff to make them at par with the university's other faculty members.
-The photos show that UoK remains seriously underfunded.

 Karachi University Press

-The university publishes books, texts, periodicals and other academic materials in-house through the Bureau of Composition, Compilation and Translation (BCC&T).
+In 1957, the Bureau of Composition, Compilation and Translation (BCC&T) was established with main objectives to translate vocabulary containing Urdu synonyms of technical terms, Urdu translation of textbooks of various subjects and classical literature of foreign languages into Urdu language, and translation of Urdu classical literature into other languages.
+To meet the printing needs, a press was purchased in 1988.
+On 14 October 1999, BCC&T merged with the press operations to form Karachi University Press.